david-barbion/probes/README.md

-It can generate scripts to collect the activity data on a PostgreSQL machine (SQL, sysstat), the tarball can then be uploaded to the web UI, display the data as graphs.
+It can generate scripts to collect the activity data on a PostgreSQL machine (SQL, sysstat), the tarball can then be uploaded to the web UI, to display the data as graphs.

 The purpose of Probe is have a set of predefined probes (data gathering commands) and graphs to quickly show the activity on the